Documentation

 Plugin site integration with GitHub

-Jenkins Plugin Site currently uses GitHub to get plugin documentation (see above) and tags (using GitHub topics).
+The Jenkins Plugin site currently uses GitHub to get plugin documentation (see above) and tags (using GitHub topics).
 Release information is also pulled from GitHub releases.
 There are still some areas for improvement, such as parsing of CHANGELOG.md files to get release information for plugins that don’t use GitHub releases.
-This project is tracked in the WEBSITE-637 EPIC.
+This project was tracked in the WEBSITE-637 EPIC.

 Useful links: